dr1pC0d3/dr1pC0d3/README.md

 - 👀 I’m interested in codes
 - 🌱 I’m currently learning DRiP
 - 💞️ I’m gearing up for Legendary, Rare and common drops
-- 📫 Looking forwaed for your Subs and Thanks...
+- 📫 Looking forward for your Subs and Thanks...

 <!---
 dr1pC0d3/dr1pC0d3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.